tecolicom/actions-use-apt-tools/README.md

 Installed file list is taken by `dpkg` command.

-When cached archive is not found, all packages are installed by `apt-get` command.
+When valid cached archive is not found, all packages are installed by `apt-get` command.
 Incremental installation is not supported.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).

-## usage
+## Usage

 ```
 # inputs:
-#   packages:  { required: true,  type: string }
+#   tools:     { required: true,  type: string }
 #   cache:     { required: false, type: string, default: yes }
 #   cache_gen: { required: false, type: string, default: v1 }

-- uses: office-tecoli/actions-use-apt-packages
+- uses: office-tecoli/actions-use-apt-tools
   with:

     # apt packages
-    packages: ''
+    tools: ''

     # Cache strategey
     #
     # yes:      activate cache
+    # no:       no cache
     # workflow: effective within same workflow (mainly for test)
     #
-    # anything else means 'no'
     cache: yes

-    #
     # Cache generation.
     # You can set any string to this parameter and different generation
     # number produces different cache key.